kalmanolah/kalmanolah.github.io/content/pages/about.md

 ### Me

-I'm an introvert at heart, but I've gotten pretty good at coping with that by overacting.
-My defence mechanism of (unconscious) choice is humor.
+My defence mechanism of choice is humor.
 I don't like spiders, or any bugs for that matter.
 My music taste is all over the place.
-I don't really think wasting away in front of my computer is a waste.
 I'm a bit of a perfectionist.
 My code style is always the best style.
 I hope to one day experience *good* AR/VR.
+I'm not very good at getting anything bluetooth-related to work properly.

 ### Work

 I help save the world from proprietary software and technologies as an Open Source Consultant at [Inuits][2], together with a bunch of amazing people.
-It's like being a superhero, except for me getting paid and not getting to wear a wape.
+It's like being a superhero, except I get paid in money instead of gratitude.

 ### Technical